adamgann/gr-messageutils/README.md

 ###PDU Debug

 Adds a few options for debugging PDUs.
 Can select to print just the contents of the metadata to the console.
 The data type of the PDU data blob is selectable.
+ASCII strings can be decoded from a PDU with its data in byte format.
+Byte order (reversed or not) can be selected.

 ###Vector PDU Source